AppGharage/Curriculum/docs/frontend/README.md

 * **Projects** <Badge text="Todo" type="tip"/>
     1. Build an Application with any Javascript Framework of your choice

-* **NB**
+ **NB**
 Do not buy into the hype, compare them and understand

 ## Testing
 ::: tip
-There a lot of different tools for different purposes.
-However, before you learn any testing tool, it is advisable to understand all the testing types to choose what best suits your needs.
+There are a lot of different tools for different purposes.
+However, before you learn any testing tool, it is advisable to understand all the testing types in order to choose what best suits your needs.
 Some of the testing tools are; Karma, Jest, Mocha etc.

 :::

 ## Progressive Web Apps
 ::: tip
-Learn about service workers and how to make progressive web apps
+Learn about Service Workers and how to make Progressive Web Apps

 :::

 ## Static Typing
 ::: tip
-You don't really need to learn this but it will give you more insights and is easy to learn.
+You don't really need to learn this but it will give you more insights and it is easy to learn.
 You may learn Typescript as that is recommended.

 :::